The Owners' Committee in China: A Non-Owner Owned Puppet?

 The Owners’ Committee in China, ever since its creation in the late

-21st century, has been unpopular and unknown to most private
+21stcentury, has been unpopular and unknown to most private

 property owners in China.
 Ideally, a well-functioning Owners’